We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Understanding these different types of features (whether standard or unique to the card) can help you choose a credit card that’s right for your circumstances, and use it in a way that’s affordable.
-Here, we look at what you need to know about both the basic and additional features that credit cards offer.
+Understanding these features (whether standard or unique to the card) can help you choose a credit card that’s right for your needs.
+So, let's look at what you need to know about both the basic and extra features that credit cards offer.

-When you apply for a credit card, you can choose a credit limit or elect to get the maximum amount of credit available to you.
-In general, the more you earn, the more you can borrow.
+When you apply for a credit card, you can choose a credit limit or elect to apply for the maximum amount of credit available to you.
+The credit limit you're approved for is based on a range of factors, including your income, credit history and other details on your application.
+Once you have a credit card, you can request a higher or lower credit limit.

 The cash advance interest rate applies when you use your credit card to withdraw cash from an ATM, or for other “cash equivalent” payments such as buying foreign currency or gambling.
 Cash advance interest rates are almost always higher than the purchase rate, typically around 19-22% p.a. for most cards.
 Cash advances are also ineligible for interest-free days.